rnzsgh/fargate-workshop/content/app/config.md

 Like the Docker Compose file, the ECS Parameters file also supports ${ENVIRONMENT} variables.
 In addtion to task level resource attributes, it supports container level attributes.
 In the file above, you can see that we are passing in a value from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to the "back" container.
-This is helpful because passing standard environment variables to Docker containers is typically insecure.
+This is helpful because passing standard environment variables to Docker containers is insecure.

+{{% notice info %}}
+In this example, we configured 256 CPU units and 512 memory units.
+This equates to 1/4 of a vCPU (1024 is a whole) and 512MB of memory.
+See the [Fargate pricing](https://aws.amazon.com/fargate/pricing/) page for more information on the supported configurations.
+{{% /notice %}}